Skip to Content

 Who is Foster?

 Foster LLP is a limited liability partnership organized under the laws of the State of Texas in the United States.
 We have offices in Houston and Austin, Texas.
-Foster also has affiliate an company in El Salvador (FosterGlobal SA de CV) and its representative office in Vietnam, and an affiliate company in China (Foster Beijing Business Management, LLC).
+Foster also has an affiliated company in El Salvador (FosterGlobal SA de CV) and its representative office in Vietnam, and an affiliated company in China (Foster Beijing Business Management, LLC).
 Our postal address is 3 Greenway Plaza #800, Houston, TX 77046, USA.
-We are in immigration law firm providing immigration legal services and related services to corporations and individuals around the world.
+We are an immigration law firm providing immigration legal services and related services to corporations and individuals around the world.

 Data collection and use